DerrickDDInAI/Enter-the-pygame/README.md

 │
 └───gamecore                :directory contains the game logic and the entities (classes such as Player, AI, Monsters, Obstacles,...)
 │   │   __init__.py
-│   │   main.py             :execute the game logic with pygame module │   │
+│   │
 │   └───assets              :contains the media used in the game │       ├───fonts